Carit Falch

 Carit Falch (born 16 December 1976) is a Danish football manager.
-He is currently working as the manager of Danish 1st Division club Fremad Amager.
+He was most recently working as the manager of Danish 2nd Division club Fremad Amager.

 Career

 He started managing youth players at Karlslunde IF, Greve Fodbold, Hvidovre IF, FC Nordsjælland, and HB Køge.

-In 2011-12 he was head analyzer and international scout for FC Nordsjælland who went on to win the Danish Championship and qualifying for Champions League groupstage that year.
+In 2011-12 he was head analyzer and international scout for FC Nordsjælland who went on to win the Danish Championship, qualifying for Champions League Groupstage that year.

 In HB Køge he was academy Director and at the same time working as a special U21 transition coach for the Danish FA.

 In 2014 he got his first senior management job, as manager of Brønshøj Boldklub in the Danish 1st Division.
-He took the club to the Quarter Finals of the Danish Cup and broke 2 club records with 10 consecutive games without defeat, and 8 consecutive games with clean sheet.
-He left the club after disagreements about the strategy when the team was in a position to survive in the League.
-The club relegated at the end of the season.
+He took the club to the Quarter Finals of the Danish Cup and broke 2 club records with 10 consecutive games without defeat, and 8 consecutive games with a clean sheet.
+He left the club after disagreements over strategy when the team was in a position to survive in the League.
+The club was relegated at the end of the season.

 Falch then became academy director and later Technical Director at FC Helsingør in July 2015.
 He held that position until February 2017, when he was announced as new manager of the Lithuania national under-21 football team.

 Falch won the Baltic Championship with the Lithuanian U21 national team for the first time in 8 years and the team finished 2nd from the bottom in the European Championship Qualification group, with an away victory in the last game against Finland.

 In November 2018 Falch moved to Cyprus to become new manager of Enosis Neon Paralimni FC in the Cypriot First Division.
-He led the club to the Semifinals of the 2018–19 Cypriot Cup.
+He led the club to the semifinals of the 2018–19 Cypriot Cup.
 This was the best cup result for the club in 17 years.
 Falch resigned in April 2019.
 The club survived, but got relegated next season.